No appointments are necessary. Walk right in during normal business hours.

 UPMC Urgent Care has convenient locations throughout western Pennsylvania.

 UPMC Urgent Care facilities in western Pa., and western Md., are open 7 days a week, 8 a.m. to 8 p.m.
-UPMC Urgent Care in Erie are open 9 a.m. to 9 p.m.
+UPMC Urgent Care in Erie is open 9 a.m. to 9 p.m.

 On certain holidays, we operate limited hours.
 Call your local UPMC Urgent Care center to confirm holiday hours of operation.